A History of Venison In New Zealand

-The story of deer farming in New Zealand is one of innovation and adventure: from the introduction of the non-native species as a sport for European settlers to high quality farmed venison, it's been an adventure with tasty results.
+The story of deer farming in New Zealand is one of innovation and enterprise: from the introduction of the non-native species as a sport for European settlers, to the premium quality farmed venison of today, it's been an adventure with tasty results.

 Introduced in the late 1800's, deer were released into the wild to provide hunting opportunities and promptly flourished in New Zealand's predator-free environment.
 Although this was great for hunters, it was not so good for the fragile native forests, which were extensively damaged to due the uncontrolled grazing.
 By the 1930's, the New Zealand Government had enlisted professional hunters to cull the wild deer population.